Generic Name: pomalidomide (POE-ma-LID-oh-mide)

-- Do not donate semen, sperm, or blood while taking pomalidomide, during breaks in treatment, or within 4 weeks after stopping pomalidomide.
+- Do not donate sperm or blood while taking pomalidomide, during breaks in treatment, or within 4 weeks after stopping pomalidomide.

 - Talk with your doctor about which methods of effective birth control may be appropriate for you.

 - If you are using a hormonal contraceptive (eg, birth control pills) to prevent pregnancy, inform your doctor if you also take an HIV protease inhibitor (eg, ritonavir); griseofulvin, rifampin, rifabutin, penicillin, amoxicillin, ampicillin, or other antibiotic medicines; St. John's wort; modafinil; phenytoin; or carbamazepine.
 These medicines may decrease the effectiveness of hormonal contraceptives.

-- Lab tests, including pregnancy tests and complete blood cell counts, may be performed while you use pomalidomide.
+- Lab tests may be performed while you use pomalidomide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use pomalidomide with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: Do not use pomalidomide if you are pregnant.
 It may cause severe birth defects or death of the fetus.
 If you think you may be pregnant, miss your menstrual period, experience unusual menstrual bleeding, or stop using birth control, contact your doctor right away.
 If you become pregnant while using pomalidomide, consult an obstetrician/gynecologist experienced in reproductive toxicity.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking pomalidomide.